caussourd/public-cloudformation-templates/README.md

 This template automates the creation of an Apache SOLR instance.

 It creates an EC2 instance in a VPC and set Cloudwatch alarms (CPU, Status, Memory, Disk space).
+Solr 4.10.2 is installed and configured on the instance.

 It also configures the core to be used with a Drupal website.
-To use with another type of websites, just remove or replace lines 209 and 217 to adapt to your own configuration.
+To use with another type of website, just remove or replace lines 209 and 217 with your own configuration.

 ### What this template doesn't do